 Did it remove my gel polish in 30 seconds as advertised?
 Not even close.

 Did it make removing my gel polish easier than the traditional soak method I’ve been using?
 Yep.

 Will I use it again?
 For sure.
 As in, immediately bc I need to remove the gel polish from my right hand.

 Will I order it again?
 Stay tuned for a final decision after a few more uses.
-But most likely, yeah probably.
+But most likely, yeah probably; or at least a similar product from another retailer.
 It was advertised as “half-off” with free shipping, so the total cost was only $14.24.
 If the half-off thing is a short-lived gimmick and they start charging $5-$7 for shipping, I probably wouldn’t order again.
 But at less than $15 total, I can see myself purchasing again.

 Want to try it out for yourself?
 Order yours here and let me know what you think!
 Try the codes EXTRA10 for an additional 10% off or SAVE5 for 5% off – I’ve seen both mentioned in their ads, but don’t know for sure if they still work.
-(To be clear, I don’t get any sort of referral credit or affiliate percentage.)
+(To be clear, I don’t get any sort of referral credit or affiliate percentage from VanishPolish.)